Virtualization-projects/ee-workshop/DESKTOP.md

 The log output displays `docker-compose` starting the application stack in the foreground allowing us to view all the logs for each contianer.

 ## <a name="task3"></a>Task 3: Develop an Application with Docker Desktop

+In this section we will add a custom template repository allowing us to import our own custom application templates.
+Our demo application is a Link Extractor application containing a PHP Frontend and an API written in Python.
+Next, we will make some live coding changes to the running application, customize the application by upgrading the Docker images, and finally deploy our application to Kubernetes.

 ### <a name="task3.1"></a>Task 3.1: Add a Custom Template Repository